Struct libloading::os::unix::Library [−][src]

 - Executable object files loaded at runtime (e.g. via other

-calls or via calls to thedlopen
+Library::newcalls or via calls to thedlopenfunction)

-loaded with this method is different from
+Note that behaviour of Library loaded with this method is different from

-Libraries loaded with os::windows::Library::this
+Libraries loaded with os::windows::Library::this.

-This is equivalent to Library::open
+This is equivalent to Library::open(None, RTLD_NOW).

 Find and load an executable object file (shared library).

-for further description of behaviour
+See documentation for Library::this for further description of behaviour

-when the filename
+when the filename is None.
+Otherwise see Library::new.

-Corresponds to dlopen(filename, flags)
+Corresponds to dlopen(filename, flags).

 Get a pointer to function or static variable by symbol name.

-may not contain any null bytes, with an exception of last byte.
+The symbol may not contain any null bytes, with an exception of last byte.
 A null

-may avoid an allocation in some cases.
+terminated symbol may avoid an allocation in some cases.

 Symbol is interpreted as-is; no mangling is done.
-This means that symbols like x::y
+This means that symbols like x::y are

 most likely invalid.